 - 4. Click the Export drop-down arrow and click All features. - 5.
-Click Use the same coordinate system as this layer's source data. - 6.
-Save the new feature class as arterials\new in the airport geodatabase (the default installation path is C:\ArcGIS\ArcTutor\Map\airport.gdb).
+For Use the same coordinate system as, click this layer's source data. - 6.
+Save the new feature class as arterials_new in the airport geodatabase (the default installation path is C:\ArcGIS\ArcTutor\Map\airport.gdb).